-Gain Capital Holdings Inc. (GCAP), after announcing yesterday that it will acquire the U.S. individual accounts of GFT Forex, said it’s in talks to purchase the rival online-trading company’s retail business in Japan.
+Gain Capital Holdings Inc. (GCAP:US), after announcing yesterday that it will acquire the U.S. individual accounts of GFT Forex, said it’s in talks to purchase the rival online-trading company’s retail business in Japan.

 GFT Forex said Dec.
 3 that it was closing its U.S. retail foreign-exchange business.
 The cost of the approximately 8,600 U.S.-listed foreign-exchange accounts from Grand Rapids, Michigan-based GFT is dependent on future cooperation, which may come in less than a month, Gain Capital Chief Executive Officer Glenn Stevens said in an interview yesterday.

 Bedminster, New Jersey-based Gain Capital, which purchased Deutsche Bank AG’s retail currency trading business last year, will move customer accounts held at the GFT’s U.S. regulated subsidiary, Gain said in a statement yesterday.
 The transfer is an opt-out process and Stevens expects a more than 90 percent customer retention rate, he said.

 “It’s future consideration because of other cooperation’s to work together in other areas as well, like other geographies and other products,” Stevens said by telephone.